Safvenberger/Safvenberger.github.io/_posts/2022-11-09-passing-styles-in-allsvenskan-2021.md

 For a more detailed exploration, refer to the interactive version:

 {% include passing-style.html %}

+Overall, the clustering highlight a grouping that aligns with one's intuition.
+For instance, among the most prominent playmakers we find both Magnus Eriksson, who led the league in assists, and Johan Larsson, who was a prominent contributor for Elfsborg's attacking prowess.
+Similarly, we can also find wingers, such as Mohanad Jeahze, Jonathan Levi, and Jonathan Ring, who frequently created danger from their wide positions.
+It is also natural that there exists a cluster for goalkeepers, although two goalkeepers were in another cluster.

+**Conclusion:** To conclude, I would like to add some closing remarks.
+Firstly, the data used for this analysis captures a lot of information regarding passing, but it does not capture *all* of it.
+For instance, consider the difference between a long pass from goalkeeper to central midfielder and a pass from a central midfielder over the defensive line.
+One of these is (typically) more dangerous than the other but that information is not captured, as we do not have access to where the other players are located.
+Information regarding pressure could also give additional nuances to the analysis, as it is reasonable to expect that some teams play more passes when pressured and the success rate also varies.
+In general, by combining this event data with tracking data, we could find even more insights, which will hopefully be possible in the future.
+However, I would argue, based on the available information, that the resulting clustering captures what one might expect in regards to passing styles.
+{: .notice--success}

 ## Acknowledgements
 I would again like to thank [PlaymakerAI](https://twitter.com/playmakerai) for making